Shyran-Systems/www.shyran.systems.pp.ua/README.md

 #### In Wrench We Trust !
 [4 now]

-Our page is still a work in progress, we gradually add new content [through GitHub editor](https://github.com/Shyran-Systems/Home/edit/master/README.md) to maintain and preview the content for this website in Markdown files.
+Our page is still a work in progress, we gradually add new content [through GitHub editor](https://github.com/Shyran-Systems/Home/edit/master/README.md) to maintain this website.

 New content and updates on our mission are coming soon...

 ### Also we use Markdown and other stuff here:

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling the writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block